 Topics (30 Courses)

-The topics taught below are divided into four main categories: (1) Ministry Skills, (2) Cultural & Religious Worldviews, (3) Intercultural Relations and (4) Spiritual/Personal Growth.
-These 4 emphases in this course will cover the many expectations and skills needed to be effective on the field.
+The topics taught below are divided into 3 main categories: (1) Ministry Skills, (2) Spiritual Formation/Life & Relationships and (3) Intercultural Studies.
+These 3 emphases in this course will cover the many expectations and skills needed to be effective on the field.

 1) Spiritual Formation

 Before someone can effectively communicate the Gospel to others, he must be able to understand the implications of the Gospel in his own life.
 Otherwise, the missionary may be “selling” a product that he, himself, is not totally familiar with.

 2) Team Buildings